 They weren’t on their own grid.

 Problem with that is, of course, you run out of gas.

-There seems to be a race in technology to figure out how to store renewable energy.
-I mean we have batteries –
+Now, there's a race in the technology sector to figure out how to store renewable energy.
+I mean, we have batteries –

 People love batteries.
 There's a lot of ways to store electricity that are less detrimental to the environment, but people do love batteries.

 What was your initial motivation in writing The Grid?